MartynBonham-Yang/UdacityDeepLearningNanodegree_Navigation/report.md

 ### An explanation of model.py

 The python code file `model.py` contains the method by which we calculate the Q-function to use.
 This code allows us to make use of deep q-learning; that is, it lets us use a deep neural network to estimate the Q-function.
 I have used the code provided by Udacity for the Deep Q-Learning lesson solution here as it works well, and have not needed to make any serious changes when adapting this for my own use.

+The neural network which is used in this project uses 3 fully-connected layers with 64, 64, and 4 nodes respectively.
+[The choice of 64 is a hyperparameter.
+See "An explanation of model.py for my reasoning choosing 64.]
+The input to the first layer is 37-dimensional (because of the state space being so), and the output is 64-dimensional; after this, the next layer has 64-D input and 64-D output and then the final layer has an output of the action size (that is, 1-dimensional).
+The neural network uses the ReLU activation function.

 The hyperparameters chosen in `model.py`, namely the number of units in fc1 and fc2, are chosen as the number of nodes in the hidden layers of the model.
 These values are both set to 64; this is a common choice and was also the default used by Udacity.
 Changing these values was not necessary to make the model perform better.